-Development and completion of an Honors Synthesis Project as a component of the BSN Honors Program.
+Development and completion of an Honors Synthesis Project.
 Scholarship within the discipline of nursing through discovery (research), practice (application), teaching, or integration.
 The project will be submitted for professional presentation and/or publication.
-Restricted to Nursing Honors Program students enrolled in the RN-BSN completion option.
-Prerequisites: Admission to Nursing Honors Program and permission of the Department Chair.
-Three semester hours (3,0).
+Restricted to students enrolled in the RN BSN Option.
+Prerequisites: Second semester senior status, timely submission of Nursing Honors application, and approval of Nursing Faculty and the Director of the School of Nursing.
+Three semester hours (3,0)